univention/container-udm-rest/docker/udm-rest-api-python-client/README.md

 ```

 This allows you to easily debug the code if you suspect that there is an issue
-in the Python client of the udm api.
+in the Python client of the UDM API.